vinifmor/bauh/README.md

-**bauh** ( ba-oo ) is a graphical user interface to manage your Linux applications / packages ( formerly known as **fpakman** ).
-It currently supports Flatpak, Snap, AppImage, AUR and native Web Applications.
+**bauh** ( ba-oo ) is a graphical interface for managing your Linux applications / packages.
+It was formerly known as **fpakman**.
+It is able to manage AUR, AppImage, Flatpak and Snap applications, and also to generate native Web applications.
 When you launch **bauh** you will see a management panel where you can search, update, install, uninstall and launch applications.
-You can also downgrade some applications depending on the application technology.
+Downgrading is also possible in some cases.

-It has a **tray mode** ( see [Settings](https://github.com/vinifmor/bauh/tree/wgem#general-settings) ) that attaches the application icon to the system tray providing a quick way to launch it.
-Also the icon will get red when updates are available.
+It has a **tray mode** ( see [Settings](https://github.com/vinifmor/bauh/tree/wgem#general-settings) ) that attaches itself to the system tray.
+The attached bauh icon will get red when updates are available.

 This project has an official Twitter account ( **@bauh4linux** ) so people can stay on top of its news.